oaeproject/Hilary/README.md

 To start it in the background, you can omit the `-f` parameter.

-All Hilary data is stored in Apache Cassandra.
+All canonical Hilary data is stored in Apache Cassandra.
 Therefore it is *not necessary* to install any RDBMS such as MySQL or PostgreSQL.

 #### Redis